pascal-fb-martin/houseportal/README.md

 ```
 void houseportal_initialize (int argc, const char **argv);
 ```
+The houseportal_initialize function decodes the following command line options:
+* --portal-port=N defines a non-default port for the HousePortal UDP interface.
+* --portal-server=NAME to use a HousePortal server on a different machine.
+* --portal-map=NN:NN declares the port mapping used by a proxy or firewall.

+(The port mapping option can be repeated for each port used by the application.
+HousePortal does not support any load balancing: the same service cannot be declared by more than one application to a single HousePortal server.)

 If any cryptographic signature is required, the key must be provided:
 ```
 void houseportal_signature (const char *cypher, const char *key);